-FLIGHT IDENTIFICATION PROTOCOL
+AIRCRAFT IDENTIFICATION PROTOCOL

-All aircraft employ a flight identification code for air traffic control purposes.
+All aircraft employ an aircraft identification code for air traffic control purposes.
 Some aircraft (usually general aviation) employ the aircraft registration number that is painted on the aircraft.
-Other aircraft (principally those used for air carrier and military flights) employ variable flight identification codes based on the commercial flight number or the military call sign.

-Mode S transponders with Comm-B capability could automatically report this flight identification data.
+Other aircraft (principally those used for air carrier and military flights) employ variable aircraft identification codes based on the commercial flight number or the military call sign.
+Mode S transponders with Comm-B capability could automatically report this aircraft identification data.
 General aviation aircraft could permanently report the registration number.
 Other aircraft could employ a pilot input device to allow manual selection of the identification code for each flight.

-A sensor obtains the flight identification report by sending a ground-initiated Comm-B request to readout BDS1 code = 2 and BDS2 code = 0, (i.e. BDS = "0010 0000").
-This is accomplished by transmitting a surveillance or Comm-A interrogation to an aircraft with:
+A sensor obtains the aircraft identification report by sending a ground-initiated Comm-B request to read out BDS1 code = 2 and BDS2 code = 0.
+If the aircraft identification code is changed in flight, the ground is notified by delivery of the aircraft identification message using the Comm-B broadcast protocol.